acisops/acis_anomaly_pages/source/dpaa_shutdown_bepa.rst

 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

-* Upon warmboot it is essential to update *txings* parameters as quickly as possible to the most recent values in order to prevent undesired radiation triggers.
+* Upon warmboot it is essential to update the *txings* parameters to the most recent values as quickly as possible in order to prevent undesired radiation triggers.
+CAP 1708  was used at the latest ACIS FSW patch: HJK Version 60.
+You can use that CAP  as a  **template** for this.
+But you must use the latest txing parameter set (which may not be the values used in 1708).
+You can find CAP1708_TXINGB_SETPARAMS.docx  in ``acis_docs/CAPs``: ``CAP1708_TXINGB_SETPARAMS``.
-  CAP 1708 to update *txings* parameter values is the template for this.
-A template for this is in ``acis_docs/CAPs``: ``CAP1708_TXINGB_SETPARAMS``.
+  Refer to the most recent txings SAR for the current optimal values for the txings parameters.

 .. note::